Creating Your First Projection

 Enter General Information

 On the General page, you can review & modify the assumptions for this scenario.
-The settings include the age of retirement, rate of inflation, and default rates of return on different asset classes.
+The settings include the Retirement age, Inflation Rates, and default Rates of Return on different asset classes.
 If you click the Defaults button, you can save the current page settings and have them be used for NEW scenarios that you create.
-You can also reset the page to original defaults or to your own default settings.
+You can also reset the page to its original default or your default settings.
 The Use Guidelines button at the top of the page will import the Projection Assumption Guidelines from FP Canada.

 Make sure to adjust the imported rates of return to account for specific product and portfolio management-related fees.